grafana/thema/FAQ.md

 Given this premise, the best course of action is to create patterns that allow breaking changes made by schema authors to be effectively managed by schema consumers.
 Scuemata is the simplest such pattern we can imagine: it turns "breaking" changes from hard, brittle failures into softer questions of risk management.

-## Why did Scuemata make up a new version numbering system instead of just using [semver](https://semver.org)?
+## Why did scuemata make up a new version numbering system instead of just using [semver](https://semver.org)?

-In scuemata, unlike most version numbering systems, a schema's version is not an arbitrary number declared by the lineage's author.
+Scuemata schema versions, unlike most version numbering systems, are not an arbitrary declaration by the schema author.
 Rather, version numbers are derived from the position of the schema within the lineage's list of sequences.
+Sequence position, in turn, is governed by scuemata's checked invariants on backwards compatibility and lens existence.

-Sequence position, in turn, is governed by scuemata's constraints on backwards compatibility and lens existence.
-By tying version numbers to these checkable invariants, scuemata versions gain a precise semantics absent from systems like semver.
+By associating version numbers with logical properties, scuemata versions gain precise semantics absent from other numbering systems.

 ## How do I express prerelease-type concepts: "alpha", "beta", etc.?